Early June we had a short family visit to Norrköping, Sweden.

 Strolling around the first evening, we decided on Butlers Bistro & Wine Bar (Gamla Rådstugugatan 48).

 Butlers describes itself as a high-class restaurant, without being luxurious, available for a wide range of people.
-A modern bistro, serving in a rustic style, emphasising on the classic Swedish & French cuisine, with focus on meat (and wine of course).
-The focus on meat was evident from the fact that there was only one vegetarian option on the menu and some nibbly things as a starters (so much for the ‘Vegetarian Friendly’ classification on Tripadvisor…)😉
+A modern bistro, serving in a rustic style, emphasizing the classic Swedish & French cuisine, with a focus on meat (and wine, of course).
+The focus on meat was evident from the fact that there was only one vegetarian option on the menu and some nibbly things as a starter (so much for the ‘Vegetarian-Friendly’ classification on Tripadvisor…)😉

-First fried root vegetables are placed on a wooden plank (usually oak for better durability) and pommes duchesse are piped onto the plank in a decorative way.
+First fried root vegetables are placed on a wooden plank (usually oak for better durability), and Pommes Duchesse is piped onto the plank in a decorative way.
 Then the plank is placed in a high-temperature oven until the mashed potatoes have a golden brown color.
-The plank is taken out of the oven and the meat (such as pork fillet, flank steak or fillet of beef, marinated in red wine and then seasoned with paprika, white pepper and black pepper) is served together with pepper sauce and béarnaise sauce.
-For garnishes there are usually buttered carrots, fried tomatoes, boiled cauliflower, bacon wrapped asparagus and mushrooms sautéed in garlic butter.
-The fun thing is that within these general boundaries a lot is possible (even a halloumi based vegetarian version).
+The plank is taken out of the oven, and the meat (such as pork fillet, flank steak or fillet of beef, marinated in red wine and then seasoned with paprika, white pepper, and black pepper) is served together with pepper sauce and béarnaise sauce.
+For garnishes, there are usually buttered carrots, fried tomatoes, boiled cauliflower, bacon-wrapped asparagus, and mushrooms sautéed in garlic butter.
+The fun thing is that within these general boundaries, a lot is possible (even a halloumi based vegetarian version).

-Due to the long holiday weekend in view of the Swedish National Holiday (June 6), it was very hard to get a booking at restaurants on Monday and Tuesday.
-We ended up in Stadsvakten, the restaurant of the First Hotel Central (Nya Rådstugugatan 16) where we stayed when my brother got married in 2015.
+Due to the long holiday weekend given the Swedish National Holiday (June 6), it was tough to get a booking at restaurants on Monday and Tuesday.
+We ended up in Stadsvakten, the restaurant of the First Hotel Central (Nya Rådstugugatan 16), where we stayed when my brother got married in 2015.

 We started off with a shared plate of mixed sashimi.